I'm a registered nurse and nutrition enthusiast. I love spreading information to encourage people to improve their

 - What are your long-term goals?
 The trick to answering this question appropriately is to let them know you have important career goals, but not that you will be moving on in a year to go back to school or find a different job.
 An example of a good answer for this type of question is, “I am planning on gaining some experience as a nurse in an area I know I will love, such as this one.
 After five years or so, I will consider continuing work and going back to school part-time to obtain my master’s degree.”

 - What are your strengths and weaknesses?
 The trick for this question is to name a strength that will be helpful in your healthcare career.
 Do not tell them you have no weaknesses.
-Everyone has weaknesses, so the point in asking this question is to find out how you stay aware of your weakness so you can improve it.
-An example of a good answer to this type of question is “My greatest strength is that I pay close attention to details, especially while caring for patients.
+Everyone has weaknesses, so the point in asking this question is to find out how you stay aware of your weakness so you can improve them.
+An example of a good answer to this type of question is, “My greatest strength is that I pay close attention to details, especially while caring for patients.
 I can pick up on subtle cues that something is wrong, and I am able to assess and do something about it quickly.
 My weakness is that I tend to be introverted, so it takes longer for me to form relationships with my patients.
 I keep myself aware of this and spend more time getting to know my patients on a more personal level.”